-In order to understand how to build trust with the client, we have to establish safety between the coach and coachee.
+To understand how to build trust with the client, we must establish safety between the coach and coachee.

-The SCARF model, developed by Dr. David Rock, presents five domains that influences human behaviour in social situation, factors that decide safety:
+The SCARF model, developed by Dr David Rock, presents five domains that influence human behaviour in social situations, and factors that decide safety:

 - Status: our relative importance to others >>> do not diminish a person’s ego

 - Certainty: our ability to predict the future >>> keep them informed and let them know what’s coming to diminish uncertainty